A Guide to Good Digestion Part 1: Digestion begins at the mouth

 We do not want any thing to make its way through the digestive tract undigested!

-Now, unfortunately, a lot of what is eaten in today’s world is not “food” as the body would recognise it.
+Now, unfortunately, a lot of what is eaten in today’s world is not “food” as the body would recognize it.
 But, just sitting down, taking a long breath in and out to activate “rest and digest” and chewing everything you place in your mouth is a great place to start.

 The more time and energy you put into chewing and salivating, the easier the rest of your gut will have it.
 The stomach is the next to receive this food and to mechanically and chemically break its contents down into nutrients.
 Look forward to my next article to continue the journey…